List entry Summary

 influence the fort had on later land-use.
 A careful layout of large,

-straight sided angle bastions were used so that guns could be positioned
+straight sided angle bastions was used so that guns could be positioned

 to fire on all of the surrounding area of land without leaving any dead